 Appendix C: Inter-regional Internet Connectivity in Pakistan

-Pakistan is divided into five region: Islamabad, Lahore, Peshawar, Quetta and Karachi.
-These regions are chosen on geographical basis and the hosts they include are all in close proximity.
-It is expected that hosts in one region show a similar behavior while accessing another region.
+Pakistan is divided into five regions: Islamabad, Lahore, Peshawar, Quetta and Karachi.
+These regions are chosen on a geographical basis and the hosts included in each region are all in close proximity.
+It is expected that hosts in one region show a similar behavior while accessing hosts in another region.
 This helps in analyzing which region has better infrastructure and connectivity.